MicrosoftDocs/iis-docs/iis/extensions/transform-manager/schedulerprovider-methods-microsoft-web-media-transformmanager.md

 title: SchedulerProvider Methods (Microsoft.Web.Media.TransformManager)
 Description: Explore the range of SchedulerProvider methods and the members that they expose.
 TOCTitle: SchedulerProvider Methods
-ms:assetid: Methods.T:Microsoft.Web.Media.TransformManager.SchedulerProvider
-ms:mtpsurl: https://msdn.microsoft.com/library/microsoft.web.media.transformmanager.schedulerprovider_methods(v=VS.90)
-ms:contentKeyID: 35520616
+description: Use the links in this article to learn which members that the SchedulerProvider type exposes. ms:assetid: Methods.T:Microsoft.Web.Media.TransformManager.SchedulerProvider ms:mtpsurl: https://msdn.microsoft.com/library/microsoft.web.media.transformmanager.schedulerprovider_methods(v=VS.90) ms:contentKeyID: 35520616